 Worshipped by millions of Hindu followers across the world, Ganesha is one of the popular Hindu gods.
 It might be surprising to say that Ganesha has played a great role in unifying the religious sentiments of Hindus in India during the British rule and also symbolized the national aspiration in the critical time of Indian history.
 During Hindu festivals today where Ganesha is worshipped, Hindus across the world gather and participate in the public festival.

 Ganesha in some way also symbolizes intelligence in the body.
 According to Hindu dharma, he represents Mahat, the highest form of Prakriti in the process of creation.
-In the modern parlance, intelligence represents the higher mind and is crucial for reasoning and discernment.
+In modern parlance, intelligence represents the higher mind and is crucial for reasoning and discernment.
 “Ganapati is the lord of universal intelligence (mahat-tattva),” says Bhagavata Tattva.

 Sanatana Dharma has it that intelligence is the first and highest form of finite realities in nature.
 However, finite realities are perishable compared to the infinite, indestructible realities.
 Next to Shiva and Parvati, Ganesha is also considered to be first among to gods who embody intelligence.